 --days days Days certificates are valid (3650 default)

---algorithm (rsa|ecdsa|eddsa) Algorithm to use (RSA default)
+--algorithm (rsa|ecdsa|eddsa) Algorithm to use (ECDSA default)

 ECDSA defaults to secp384r1.
-EDDSA defaults to ED25519
+EdDSA defaults to Ed25519

---curve curve_name ECDSA/EDDSA curve to use
+--curve curve_name ECDSA/EdDSA curve to use

---curve suffix Appends suffix to server file names.
+--suffix suffix Appends suffix to server file names.
 Simplifies running multiple servers slightly.

-Usage: openvpn-generate client
+Usage: ovpngen client

 Creates client configurations